Quphoria/weasyprint-wrapper/README.md

 *A NodeJS wrapper module for Weasyprint Python package (HTML to PDF converter).*

-This module is a fork of [dills122/weasyprint-wrapper](https://github.com/dills122/weasyprint-wrapper) with fixes, minor updates and reuploaded back to npm as [weasyprint](https://www.npmjs.com/package/weasyprint).
+This module is a fork of [Trim/weasyprint-wrapper](https://github.com/Trim/weasyprint-wrapper) uploaded to npm as [weasyprint](https://www.npmjs.com/package/@quphoria/weasyprint-wrapper) due to both [weasyprint-wrapper](https://www.npmjs.com/package/weasyprint-wrapper) and [weasyprint](https://www.npmjs.com/package/weasyprint) still not supporting passed in options, so I have uploaded the patch in [Trim's pull request to weasyprint](https://github.com/bob6664569/weasyprint-wrapper/pull/1).

+Yeah, I know, It's confusing.

 ## Getting started
 Install the package (Python3 required):